 Is the maximum payout enough?
 If you lost all your tools at once, would you be able to replace them all under the policy?

 Do you want the original amount you paid for the tools back?
 If so, new-for-old insurance could be what you're looking for.
 If you don’t go for new-for-old insurance, the insurance company might pay out less according to how old the tools in your toolbox are.

 Does the policy cover you for tools left in the van overnight?
 You might need this option if you work away or can’t empty the van of tools all the time.
 And if you have this option, can you fulfil the terms set out in the policy?

 Does the policy insure your tools when they’re in your house?
 Are they already covered by your home insurance?

 How much is the excess on the policy?
 Is the amount you’re expected to pay yourself too high to make the policy worthwhile?

-Keeping your tools safe in your van has two aspects:
+Keeping your tools safe in your van has 2 aspects:

 Preventing would-be thieves from breaking into your van in the first place

 Making it harder to find something of value should they manage it.